-Ambrosus, the company behind it’s blockchain-powered IoT network for food and pharmaceutical enterprises, today announced a significant step in the track and trace element of the beef industry.
+Ambrosus, the company behind it’s crypto blockchain-powered IoT network for food and pharmaceutical enterprises, today announced a significant step in the track and trace element of the beef industry.

 Seoul, South Korea — October, 10 2018 — Ambrosus, the globally decentralised blockchain and IoT platform, has recently announced an industrial project with Mega Mart, the South Korean-based food retailer, in an innovative food traceability program.
 Ambrosus is directly working with NDS(subsidiary of the Korean giant food producer Nongshim) to track and trace Mega Mart’s premium quality beef via the Ambrosus blockchain.
 For Ambrosus, this initiative is another step in its global expansion into Asia, and signifies increased traction for its fast growing blockchain-based network, AMB-NET.
 Meanwhile, Mega Mart, will utilize the Ambrosus Network (AMB-NET) to pioneer a revolutionary beef traceability model whereby company-partners and consumers alike will be able to easily access detailed information about the history and transportation conditions surrounding each cut of beef.
 Together, the two companies will revolutionise the Asian beef industry by providing a new layer of transparency and quality assurance to a historically complex supply chain.
 Once the beef traceability project is completed, Ambrosus will explore other use cases in Korea and elsewhere in Asia.

 Understanding the Ambrosus Solution to the Beef Supply Chain